UPR 4128 LIA - Avignon Computer Laboratory

 Digital societies".

 Internet, social networks, SoLoMo (connectivity Social, geo-Localisation and Mobility), "data analytics" and "big data" are changing our relationship to information, knowledge, culture and work and are leading to a revolution in uses that is having a profound impact on our society.
-In terms of economic models, the changes are moving beyond the already traditional field of e-commerce to become widespread, impacting the majority of sectors, including the cultural industries.
+In terms of economic models, the changes are moving beyond the already traditional field of e-commerce to become widespread, impacting the majority of sectors, including, to a large extent, the cultural industries.
 Understanding and mastering these changes in order to anticipate them and make the most of them depends largely on the capacity of ICST to produce the methodological and technological tools needed to make the Internet usable and intelligible.
 In this context, the LIA conducts projects at the interface between humans in society and the networks they maintain (social networks of Internet users, experts, actors, decision-makers, etc.) or use (information networks, sensors, physical urban networks, etc.).
 The LIA is a member of the (S)FR Agorantic which promotes multidisciplinary activities around the identity axis "Culture, Heritage and Digital Societies" of the University of Avignon.
 These themes are carried out in collaboration with other laboratories of the University, notably in the human and social sciences.
 They have also consolidated and developed collaborations with SHS laboratories outside the UAPV, such as the LPL.

 "Complex systems